ReDI-School/js-berlin-2021-fall/lesson03.md

 ### Printing multiple values with console.log()

-We can use `console.log()` to print multiple values at once, simply by separating them with a comma.
+We can use `console.log()` to print multiple values at once, by separating them with a comma.

 ```js
 let people = 9;